Dovercourt Crypt was a haunted house in North Vancouver. It used to be open on the last few days in October and hosted fireworks on Halloween night.

 When is Dovercourt Open?

-In 2019 the attraction was open for a couple extra weekdays, on Monday, October 28th, from 6:00 pm until 9:00 pm, and on Tuesday, October 29th, also from 6:00 pm until 9:00 pm.
-On these extra evenings, “Hauntling Nights,” the place offered a special “scare-free” time when no live actors were jumping out.
-The “Hauntling Nights” experience was still scary, just not its usual high level, so suitable for slightly younger children.
+There’s also “Hauntling Nights” which take place on select weekdays in October.
+On these days the place offers a special “scare-free” time from 4:30 pm to 8:30 pm without live actors jumping out.
+The “Hauntling Nights” experience is still scary, just not its usual high level, so suitable for slightly younger children.

 What to Expect